brainlife/warehouse/docs/_pages/git.md

 You should git pull as often as you can to reduce possible merge issues down the road.
 When you are done testing your changes, git push to origin master.

 * By the way, see [git rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) if you are not familiar with rebasing.
-It could help our commit log clean, as long as we only use it on master.
+It helps our commit log to be clean.

 ## 2. Always work on master branch